logicly-au/pmhc-mds-user-documentation/doc/data-extract.rst

    * Practitioners who are not associated with a service contact will not be included in the data extract

-If you would like to include these episodes, clients and practitioners check the checkbox labelled **Include data without associated dates**.
+If you would like to include these inactive episodes, inactive clients and inactive practitioners check the checkbox labelled **Include data without associated dates**.

+If you would like to include all the associated data for an active episodes within the data extract date range, check the checkbox labelled **Include all data associated with matched episodes**.
+The data extract will then also include ALL service contact and ALL measures that are outside the data extract date range.

+If you would like to include data from all other PMHC MDS extensions, check the checkbox labelled **Include data from all specifications**.
+This downloads a file that is a combination of all of the extensions listed at https://docs.pmhc-mds.com/.
+The resulting file cannot be uploaded.
+This is a download only format.
+It is based on the most recent version used by either the core specification or an extension.

 See :ref:`view-data-extract`.